mohammedterryjack/ddelm/README.md

 # Alternative Deep Learning: Back-Projection of the Pseudo-Inverse of Targets

 ## TODO:
-[] add labels and arrows to backward pass for ffnn
 [] display backward pass for cnn
 [] CNN vs DELM vs ELM
 [] allow for K CNN kernels to be trained (not just 1)